Naval Science and Technological Laboratory: Man-Portable Autonomous Underwater Vehicles (MP-AUVs)

 NSTL has developed a generation of Man-Portable Autonomous Underwater Vehicles (MP-AUVs) for mine countermeasure operations equipped with side-scan sonars and underwater cameras.
 They will be tasked to detect and classify mine-like objects with assistance from deep learning based target recognition.
 Additionally, the AUVs employ underwater acoustic communication for inter-AUV data exchange.
 The field trials was completed at NSTL Harbour in November 2025.

 Multi-Influence Ground Mine (MIGM)

 Multi-Influence Ground Mine (MIGM) is a tactical naval mine developed for the Indian Navy by NSTL in collaboration with HEMRL and TBRL as well as Bharat Dynamics Limited and Apollo Microsystems Limited as the production agency.
 The system is designed to counter stealth surface ships and submarines by detecting their various influences such as acoustic, magnetic and pressure signatures.
 On 5 May 2025, DRDO successfully undertook the combat firing (with reduced explosive) of the mine.
+The Defence Acquisition Council (DAC) of India's Defence Ministry cleared multiple procurement projects including that of MIGM for the Indian Navy on 3 July 2026.

+Air Droppable Container (ADC-150)

+The NSTL has developed the Air Droppable Container (ADC) 150 to enhance naval logistics.
+The container has a capacity of 150 kg and is meant to supply critical stores/equipment, medical assistance and others to distressed ships at blue sea, day from the coasts.
+While the NSTL was the nodal agency for the development programme, the Aerial Delivery Research and Development Establishment (ADRDE) developed the parachute system, the Defence Research and Development Laboratory (DRDL) provided instrument support for trials and the Centre for Military Airworthiness and Certification (CEMILAC) was involved for the flight clearance & certification.

+The ADC-150 was developed in a short timeframe to meet the Indian Navy requirements.
+The system has been tested four times between 21 February and 1 March 2026 by the Navy and DRDO through a range of extreme conditions.
+The flight trials were carried out off the coast of Goa from a P-8I Neptune aircraft.
+The system is expected to be inducted soon after the tests were conducted successfully.